erroronline1/caro/readme.md

 [Content](#content)

-### Scheduling
+### Tasks
-Add events to the calendar.
-The landing page gives a brief overview of the scheduled events and the current week as well as off duty workmates at a quick glance if provided within the [timesheets](#timesheet).
+Add tasks to the calendar.
+The landing page gives a brief overview of the scheduled tasks and the current week as well as off duty workmates at a quick glance if provided within the [timesheets](#timesheet).
 Events can be added and completed by every user, editing and deleting is permitted to defined authorized users only.

 Events may trigger a [message](#conversations) to a defined user group if set.